-Positioned at NC State, an R1: Doctoral University, the program seeks to develop graduates who will be researchers and future faculty members, and who will conduct innovative research to advance the fields of community college, career and technical education, and workforce development.
+Positioned at NC State, the program seeks to develop graduates who will be researchers and future faculty members, and who will conduct innovative research to advance the fields of community college and workforce development.

 The Community College and Career Education concentration in the Educational Leadership, Policy, and Human Development Ph.D. is an interdisciplinary concentration that focuses on postsecondary education and work.
-Within the concentration, the goal is to develop scholars who seek to understand and improve education at the subbaccalaureate postsecondary level and the intersection between education, careers, and business/industry needs.
+Within the concentration, the goal is to develop scholars who seek to understand and improve education at the postsecondary level and the intersection between education, careers, and business/industry needs.
 The program utilizes the lens of education, psychology, economics, and systems theory to develop knowledge that will improve postsecondary education attainment as a talent development pipeline for individuals to enter careers and college.
 The results of this work will enhance the performance of individuals, improve social and economic mobility for individuals, and improve the performance of organizations.
-To conduct research in this concentration, theories and frameworks from various disciplines such as postsecondary education, community college leadership, talent development, human resource education, workforce development, career and technical education are used.
-The research from this area seeks to support the development of individuals by providing the education, certificates, credentials, and skills needed to have employment with family sustainable wages while also improving the performance of organizations.
-This concentration has the flexibility to prepare individuals for careers as faculty, learning and development professionals, administrators, professional consultants, performance improvement leaders, organizational development leaders, change agents, and economic developers.
-Research conducted in this area will inform the processes of developing human expertise in postsecondary educational and other settings and increase the learning capacity for improving human and organizational effectiveness.
+To conduct research in this concentration, theories and frameworks from various disciplines such as postsecondary education, community college leadership, talent development, and workforce development are used.
+This concentration has the flexibility to prepare individuals for careers as faculty, learning and development professionals, administrators, professional consultants, organizational development leaders, change agents, and economic developers.

 The program implements a mentorship model that emphasizes research collaborations with faculty to develop skills to identify research areas, develop research questions, design high quality quantitative and qualitative research, conduct basic and applied research, and disseminate research in a variety of outlets.
 Additionally, faculty in the program will work with students to identify their career goals and provide a pathway to the completion of their degree and that aligns with their future career.
 Faculty members in the program provide student centered engagement, provide guidance in navigating the doctoral program, and assistant students in establishing a research agenda.
 The faculty will provide students guidance in the development of their research skills in specific methods and provide opportunities for engaging in research projects that support their career growth.
 Students in the program will be encouraged to collaborate with peers at NC State and nationally.
 Students will be encouraged to participate in professional development and professional organizations that will lead to career opportunities.

 Students will work with their academic advisor to create a program of work that meets their career needs.
 The plan will be developed for the individual and will include choices in research methods and concentration courses.
-Within the Community College and Career Education concentration area, students can focus on community colleges, career and technical education, or workforce development.
 Students will be asked to co-create a learning experience that emphasizes developing and applying disciplinary knowledge and a comprehensive methodological expertise to conduct high-quality, innovative research that has a high impact factor.
 The students will work collaboratively with their academic advisor to select a dissertation chair.

-Our faculty have expertise in a variety of areas including postsecondary career and technical education, human resource development, business education, community college, career education, and higher education.
+Our faculty have expertise in a variety of areas including community college, career education, and higher education.
 Faculty have been trained in rigorous quantitative and qualitative methods.
 Our award winning faculty are engaged in groundbreaking research that draws on different disciplines and utilizes rigorous methods to understand the greatest challenges in education.
-Faculty are experts in community colleges, postsecondary career and technical education, instructional design and delivery for the development of talent, alignment of education and work, and work-based learning.

 This concentration is designed for students who want to improve community college and career education, work collaboratively with faculty in an apprenticeship-like model, and be a part of research projects.
 This program is ideal for students who desire to be the future researchers, future faculty, leaders in postsecondary education, and the development of talent for the workforce.